 - Make direct contact with the person or section with whom you have been dealing and outline the nature of your complaint.

 - If you are not satisfied with the response you receive, or if you receive no response, make a formal complaint to the Customer Service Officer.
-You can do this by phone, in writing, by email or by completing the Customer Complaint Form.
+You can do this in writing, by email or by completing the Customer Complaint Form.

 We will do our best to put things right if we have made a mistake.
 We will acknowledge your complaint within three working days and try to deal with your complaint within ten working days.
 If we need to carry out further investigation, we will let you know and aim to have completed this within 20 working days.